nrt-library/nrt-library/guides/guide-for-local-build.md

  END
 ```

-To serve the site locally, first update bundler as:
+Now you are in your branch, to serve the website locally, first update bundler as:

 ```ruby
 bundler update
 ```

 Note you may need Admin privileges to update Bundler.

 Once Bundler is updated, make sure your terminal is in the `nrt-library/` directory and run: